JWChin-Lab/tRNAdisplay/README.md

 # tRNA display analysis

-Scripts associated for analysis of Illumina NGS data from tRNA display experiments, associated with \
+Scripts associated for analysis of Illumina NGS data from tRNA display experiments, associated with: \
 Dunkelmann, Piedrafita et al., Nature 2023: Adding α,α-disubstituted and β-linked monomers to the genetic code of an organism

 Illumina paired end fastq.gz files are first merged with PEAR (Zhang et al., Bioinformatics 2014) and aligned with BowTie2 (Langmead et al., Nature Methods 2012).